No booking fees on the app

 London Waterloo to Guildford train timetable

-From London Waterloo to Guildford, take the fastest train in 34m, typically 59m.
-Daily, 103 trains depart from London Waterloo, with the first at 00:03 and the last at 23:30.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from London Waterloo to Guildford on the fastest train in 32m, usually 38m.
+Every day, 130 trains leave from London Waterloo, starting at 00:03 and ending at 23:53.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 | Departs | Arrives | Operator | ||